Sums1764/Sums1764/README.md

-- 👋 Hi, I’m Sumanth Kumar Chitirala
+- 👋 Hi, I’m Sumanth Kumar Chitirala.
-- 👀 I’m actively Seeking a position in finance with focus on Analytics
+- 👀 I’m actively Seeking a position in finance with focus on Analytics.
-- 🌱 I’m currently learning Analytics tools
+- 🌱 I’m currently learning Analytics tools.
-- 📫 You can reach me on [LinkedIn Profile] (www.linkedin.com/in/sumanth-kumar-chitirala)
+- 📫 You can reach me on [LinkedIn Profile] (www.linkedin.com/in/sumanth-kumar-chitirala).
+- My qualifications include CA-IPCC from the Institute of Chartered Accountants of India and a B.Com from Indira Gandhi National University.
+-
+-
 -
 -
 -